Estimated reading time: 7 minutes

+Sometimes my mornings are spent yelling at my devices.
 It’s kind of like a ritual.
 First thing in the morning, my Mac or Mac Book Pro, the internet, my iPhone or iPad, something will be amiss.

 Welcome To The 21st Century

 Frustration seems to be amplifying.
-I’m pissed off that I don’t have an Areocar.
-Isn’t that the promise of the Jetson’s?
-A 2001 Space Odessey foretold moon bases and space station hotels and the like.
+I’m pissed off that I don’t have an Aerocar.
+Isn’t that the promise of the Jetsons?
+A 2001 Space Odyssey foretold moon bases, space station hotels, and the like.

-Patience, little One, patience.
+Have patience, little One, patience.
 Don’t let those little annoyances bother you.

 My P.C. lap top ended up on the wall.
+So much for patience.